 On my drive home tonight, a giant “Maersk Sealand” branded truck passed me on the highway.
-It got me thinking about the innovation of the shipping container, and how introducing a standard size and shape revolutionized the shipping industry and enabled a growing global economy.
+It got me thinking about how introducing a standard size and container shape revolutionized the shipping industry and enabled a growing global economy.
 At least that’s the perspective presented by Mark Levinson in The Box: How the Shipping Container Made the World Smaller and the World Economy Bigger.
-A synopsis of the story and a sample chapter are available; Wikipedia’s entry on containerization also presents a narrative describing the development and its impacts.

 Here’s how impactlab.com describes it:

 Indeed, it is hard to imagine how world trade could have grown so fast—quintupling in the last two decades—without the “intermodal shipping container,” to use the technical term.
 The invention of a standard-size steel box that can be easily moved from a truck to a ship to a railroad car, without ever passing through human hands, cut down on the work and vastly increased the speed of shipping.
 It represented an entirely new system, not just a new product.
 The dark side is that these steel containers are by definition black boxes, invisible to casual inspection, and the more of them authorities open for inspection, the more they undermine the smooth functioning of the system.

 Although some people like to debate whether shipping containers were an incremental improvement or a breakthrough innovation, I’d like to note that a single process improvement step generated a multitude of benefits because the inspection step was eliminated.
 Inspection happened naturally the old way, without planning it explicitly; workers had to unpack all the boxes and crates from one truck and load them onto another truck, or a ship.
 It would be difficult to overlook a nuclear warhead or a few tons of pot.